adrianduke/configr/README.md

 - **Custom blank config encoder support:** Implement an encoder for any data format and have a blank config generated in it
 - **Type conversion support:** Your config has string "5" but you want an int 5?
 No problem
 - **Comes pre-baked with JSON and TOML file support**
+- **Satisfies github.com/yourheropaul/inj:Datasource:** Allows you to bypass the manual wiring of config values to struct properties (see below)

 Built for a project at [HomeMade Digital](http://homemadedigital.com/), configrs primary goal was to eliminate user error when deploying projects with heavy configuration needs.
 The inclusion of required key support, value validators, descriptions and blank config generator allowed us to reduce pain for seperated client ops teams when deploying our apps.
 Our secondary goal was flexible configuration sources be it pulling from Mongo Document, DynamoDB Table, JSON or TOML files.